ricktobacco/hydro-glacier/README.md

-# hydrogen-glacier
-Snowflakes bearing interest in an escrow forms a Glacier

-# Project Details
+# hydro-glacier Project Details
-An Ethereum smart contract on top of Hydro Snowflake that allows a certain percentage of interest on a defined principal amount, in HYDRO, to accrue and be charged (or paid) to a wallet tied to a SnowflakeID, and then for that balance to automatically be withdrawn (or paid).
+Snowflakes bearing interest in an escrow forms a Glacier: an Ethereum smart contract that allows a certain percentage of interest on a defined principal amount, in HYDRO, to accrue and be charged (or paid) to a wallet tied to a SnowflakeID, and then for that balance to automatically be withdrawn (or paid).
 The smart contract will guarantee that the money is in the account by enforcing an escrow of the accruing payment within the wallet, thus eliminating payment default, or fraud from institutions.
 This utility smart contract will power charging interest in many future savings, lending, credit, and mortgage Hydro dApps.
 There will be Layer-3 dApps and Layer-4 APIs that hook into this utility smart contract function.

 # Background:
 * The market for interest bearing notes and accounts is huge globally